thibaultcha/lua-cassandra/README.md

 # lua-cassandra ![Module Version][badge-version-image] [![Build Status][badge-travis-image]][badge-travis-url] [![Coverage Status][badge-coveralls-image]][badge-coveralls-url]

-A pure Lua client library for Apache Cassandra (2.0+), compatible with Lua and [ngx_lua].
+A pure Lua client library for Apache Cassandra (2.0+), compatible with [ngx_lua]/[OpenResty] and plain Lua.

-It is build following the example of the official Datastax drivers, and tries to implement the same behaviors, options and features.
+It is implemented following the example of the official Datastax drivers, and tries to offer the same behaviors, options and features.

 ## Table of Contents